 Transgender Lesbians: Trans Women with Trans Women

 These women are often the ideal match for certain trans-women: particularly with non-operative transsexuals.
 Females of this sort often have a history of challenging issues in relationships with masculine males.
-Such men are often intimidated by her aggressive approach to life & loving or exasperated by her need for heightened degrees of communication and intimacy.
+Such men are often intimidated by her aggressive approach to life & loving or aggravated by her need for heightened degrees of communication and intimacy.
 A relationship with a transsexual often creates a more balanced mixture of roles - making such women feel more fulfilled than ever before in a relationship.

 Often times, the genetic female with a transsexual woman is the more masculine when it comes to love.
 I’m not talking about butch presentation, rather - the alpha-female in the household.
 However, as with any healthy union - she needs to trade-off her dominant role on occasion.
 A transgendered-female is often uniquely suited to take charge in many aspects.

 A lot of women in this situation never realized a transgender might be an ideal match until they encountered one.
 They've just always knew something was wrong - they could never find a man to deal with their steely approach to life, living and communication…yet they just couldn't bring themselves to explore a union with another genetic female.

 White most of the female-trans couples I interviewed were older, I couldn’t help but notice an increasing number of younger females are now dating transgender women.
 Women born in the early to mid-1980's & beyond seem more likely to embrace the concept of a transsexual partner.
 These women were raised during the second sexual revolution - that of much clearer acceptance of gay / lesbian & bisexual leanings.

 Thus, any sense of related social stigmas is less likely than their more mature counterparts.